-The company defines a low-down payment as one below 10 percent, which is fairly broad seeing that it includes those putting down just 3% (or even 1%) and others able to muster a respectable tenth of the purchase price.
+The company defines a low-down payment as one below 10 percent, which is fairly broad seeing that it includes those putting down just 3% (or even 1% mortgage down payment) and others able to muster a respectable tenth of the purchase price.

 40% of All Purchase Loans Are Considered “Low Down Payment”

-Currently, some 40% of purchase loans are considered low down payment, meaning nearly half of home buyers aren’t putting down the traditional 20% when purchasing a home.
+Currently, some 40% of purchase loans are considered low down payment, meaning nearly half of home buyers aren’t putting the traditional 20% down payment when purchasing a home.

 And over the past year, 1.5 million borrowers have purchased homes with down payments south of 10%, meaning a price correction could potentially push some of these folks into an underwater position.